Shetler Studios, 244 W. 54th Street, Penthouse

 I've had follow-up meetings with two people I met from the event. and provided scripts to three others.
 I also met some fellow playwrights, and through a chain of introductions coming out of that, I'm now working on a possible film deal in Los Angeles.
 If you have a project where you'd like to practice and receive feedback on your pitch; potentially make some connections that would be useful for script development or early production; and meet some other playwrights – this is an ideal opportunity. ~William Roetzheim

-is an adjunct instructor of Theatre at Fordham University, teaching Invitation to Theatre with a focus in Cognitive Studies from the University of Pittsburgh and a Master’s Degree in Theatre from the University of Central Florida.
+DIANA CALDERAZZOis an adjunct instructor of Theatre at Fordham University, teaching Invitation to Theatre.
+She earned a PhD in Theatre with a focus in Cognitive Studies from the University of Pittsburgh in 2012 and a Master’s Degree in Theatre from the University of Central Florida in 2005.
 She has taught Theatre and/or Communications at both of those universities, as well as Central Texas College and Bronx Community College.
 Diana was also a scholarship recipient at Smith College, where she completed her Bachelor’s Degree in Theatre.
 Diana has published peer-reviewed articles in such journals as Theatre Topics and Theatre Symposium, and has presented papers at national and international conferences such as the American Society for Theatre Research and the International Federation for Theatre Research.
 She is also a member of Wardrobe Local 764 in New York City, where she works as a wardrobe technician for various Broadway shows.
 She worked as a full-time dresser for Spider-Man: Turn Oﬀ the Dark on Broadway from 2010 to 2013.
 Diana is a former Tour Actor/Director for the Missoula Children’s Theatre and has taught Theatre to over 2,500 children around the country with this company.
-She has also toured in Europe as a performer with Music Theatre Bavaria
+She has also toured in Europe as a performer with Music Theatre Bavaria.

 is a stage director with a background in performing and marketing.
 She previously worked in the Marketing Department for the Huntington Theater Company as well as working as a marketing consultant for actors and regional theater companies.
 She has taught her business and marketing workshop at universities across the country and for the Kennedy Center American College Theater Festival.
 As a director, Allison has worked in numerous regional theaters and has helped develop productions in New York City.
 She recently served at the Assistant Director on the revival of Smokey Joe’s Café.
 Allison has also served as an Artistic Liaison on 11 Broadway productions.
 Allison believes in telling stories with heart, humor and authenticity.
 She strives to challenge perspectives and affect change while encouraging tolerance and empathy.
 She has a strong commitment to diversity in casting and telling the stories of the underrepresented.